GlobalDataPlane/CapsuleDB/README.md

     keplerc/paranoid-asylo:latest
 ```

-This should result in being dropped into an interactive session within the Docker container.
+Given that you will be running these two commands every time you start working on CapsuleDB, I would recommend writing a script.
+The commands should result in you being dropped into an interactive session within the Docker container.
 Specifically, you should see the following:

 ```bash
 root@<container_hash>:/opt/my-project#